Blount County Community Information

 Recreation...
 The recreation scene in Blount County is literally a recreation paradise.
 One third of the Great Smoky Mountains National Park is located within county borders.
 Hiking, camping, swimming, wildlife watching, fishing and many other recreation opportunities of the Smoky Mountains are right in your back door.

 Just outside the park tubing, canoeing and kayaking are popular.
 Water sports are quite plentiful in Blount County.
 The Chilhowee Lake, Tellico lake and Fort Loudon Lake border the county, and the Tennessee River winds its way through the entire valley.

-Other recreation opportunities abound through out East Tennessee.
-Knoxville features the University of Tennessee football, with the world's largest stadium that seats more than 109,000 roaring fans.
+Other recreation opportunities abound through-out East Tennessee.
+Knoxville features the University of Tennessee football with a stadium that seats more than 109,000 roaring fans.